avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 EDNOTE9: TO-DOs:

-- add additional post-quantum relevant use cases which cover aspects not covered so far,
+- add additional post-quantum relevant use cases which cover aspects not covered so far, also use cases that are not common in our line of work (e.g., FAA airworthiness certifications, medical records, etc.),
 - identify additional parties that would like to join this effort,
 - any party that would be interested in contributing in this work may add additional post-quantum relevant use cases that are closer to her experience/field,
 - the goal is to cover as much ground as possible in terms of use cases and to be able to define categories of use cases.
 A possible follow-up document could come up with proposals about which set of post-quantum algorithms, certificate-type, PKI/Signature Service component, etc. is the best fit for the give use case,